-As it turns out, weaning does a number on your body.
-According to a study in the Annals of Behavioral Medicine, there is a sharp difference in the hormones in your body between the period of breastfeeding and weaning, and those hormones are responsible for many of the symptoms that arise upon the cessation of breastfeeding, and they can come on quickly.
-These symptoms are headache, depression, nausea, and an increase in perceived levels of bodily stress — all of which are also symptoms of early pregnancy.
+There is a sharp difference in the hormones in your body between the period of breastfeeding and weaning, and those hormones are responsible for many of the symptoms that arise upon the cessation of breastfeeding.
+Weaning brings on changes, both emotional and physiological, that are brought on quickly and are also symptoms of early pregnancy.

 This was true for me with my daughter.
 While I had mostly gone back to a normal 30-day cycle while she was nursing, the minute I weaned, not only did I skip a period, my periods came erratically for a few months afterwards.
 It took about four months to go back to normal.

-You read that right: cognitive failure symptoms.
-Mommy brain is back — at least temporarily.
 Depending on how long you breastfeed, these symptoms could be better or worse for you, and yes, many of them mimic pregnancy.
-It's frustrating AF, but at least it's temporary.
+It's frustrating, but at least it's temporary.
 However, if you really feel pregnant, it doesn't hurt to take the test.
 Who knows?
 You might be repeating this process again in another 18 months.
 Don't worry, this article will still be here when you need it then, too.

 Jordan Rush, OB-GYN